Skip to main content

 TTL behavior

 Entries expire when now > expiresAtMs.
-Call heartbeat() periodically to keep the entry alive. value() always filters out expired entries before returning.
+Call heartbeat() periodically to keep the entry alive. online() always filters out expired entries before returning.
+The server runs a background GC task every few seconds that removes expired entries and broadcasts tombstone deltas to all connected clients — so peers see removals in near-real-time without waiting for the next heartbeat.

 Server restart behavior